Guidelines for Communities

 The conservation lab is another clean and controlled environment.
 Conservators are concerned with the science, technology, cultural context and meaning of collections.

-Items are brought to the lab for examination, documentation, and, if appropriate, conservation treatment to prevent the item from deteriorating.
+Items from a museum’s collection are brought to the lab for examination, documentation, and, if appropriate, conservation treatment to prevent the item from deteriorating.
 When community members identify an item as having been made with the expectation that it would eventually deteriorate, conservation treatment may not be appropriate.
 Increasingly, conservation decision-making, examination, documentation and treatments are carried out in collaboration with community members.

 People visit archives to find original, historical information about the world, their community and family as well as museum collections.
 Archivists identify significant cultural and/or historical records for communities and preserve them.
 Preserved records can include paper documents such as letters, reports and other data, newspaper articles, photographs (plates, negatives, film, prints and digital images), videos (originals and digitals) and much more.